Ashley Walsh

-Ashley Daniel Walsh (born 11 January 1988) is a former Australian racing driver.
+Ashley Daniel Walsh (born 11 January 1988) is an Australian former racing driver.

-Not to be confused with the beast Ash Walshe, world record holder in deadlift, and star of various movies.

 Karting

 Walsh was a dual Australian Karting Champion in 2003 at his local Ipswich Kart Track driving a Tony Kart.
 He won the Junior Clubman and Junior Piston Port categories.
 He also won the 2004 Australian CIK Karting Championships in a Trulli Kart/IAME Parilla with Remo Racing.
 Walsh took up motor racing in 1999 by racing karts at the Ipswich Kart Club.

 Formula Racing

 Walsh was part of the CAMS Rising Stars program for 2007 when he was runner-up in the 2007 Australian Formula Ford Championship whilst racing for Borland Racing Developments.
 In 2008 Walsh competed in the Formula Renault 2.0 West European Cup (WEC) for Hitech Junior.
 Walsh finished 4th in the 2010 Genuine Ford Parts Australian Formula Ford Championship.
 Walsh only competed in limited races in 2009, including the final two rounds of the Australian Formula Ford Championship.
 Walsh was also the Rookie Driver for Australia in the A1 Grand Prix Series.